Stefania evansi: Reproduction

 As is typical for the genus, female Stefania evansi carry the eggs on their back and juveniles develop fully on their mother's back.
 The eggs and juveniles are exposed but adhere to a mucus layer.
 Brood size is variable: among 11 recorded clutches, it is 11–30 eggs and increases with female size; 30 eggs is the highest brood size recorded in the genus.
 Eggs containing tailed, gilled larvae measure 8–9 mm in diameter.
-Eggs hatch on the female's back as froglets, without free-living larval stage.
+Eggs hatch on the female's back as froglets, without a free-living larval stage.
 Juveniles stay on their mother's back until they are about 19 mm in length, although smaller (17–18 mm SVL) independent juveniles can also be found.
 It is speculated that the juveniles leave their mother's back when the resorption of the gill stalks is complete, coinciding with the consumption of all yolk.
 Juveniles may leave their mother also prematurely, showing residual gill stalks and yolk in their bellies, in response to stress caused by handling or predation.

 The duration of development and brooding is not known, but is assumed to require about 2–3 months.
 Breeding seems more frequent during—but not strictly restricted to—the rainy season.